matchilling/com.matchilling.www/src/pages/article/2020-04-27-restful-pagination-in-spring-using-link-header/index.md

 }
 ```

-In comparison with a simple list, we can observe that the returned JSON structure contains additional fields derived from the PageImpl object such as pageable, sort, totalPages etc. and that our resource list is wrapped in the content property.
+In comparison to a simple list, we can observe that the returned JSON structure contains additional fields derived from the PageImpl object such as pageable, sort, totalPages etc. and that our resource list is wrapped in the content property.

+### Custom PageSerializer

 Most of the time, these additional properties are already known by the consumer when they build the request, so I find it a bit redundant to include them in the response body again.
-Furthermore, I prefer to have just a resource, or a list of resources returned from the API, and hence the page object is not part of the domain I don't think it should form part of the response.
+I prefer to have just a resource, or a list of resources returned from the API, and hence the page object is not part of the domain I don't think it should form part of the response.
 But that is just personal taste.
 However, to change the serialisation of the object PageImpl, we need to create a custom PageSerializer class like the one below:

 ```kotlin
 @JsonComponent